gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 The version string can be accessed via the :meth:`~open_gopro.gopro.GoProBase.version` property.

-Sending Commands
+Sending Messages
 ================

-TODO refactor to use "message" instead of "command" as the base type

-Once a `WirelessGoPro` or `WiredGoPro` instance has been :ref:`opened<opening>`, it is now possible to send commands to the camera (provided that the camera is :ref:`ready<camera readiness>`).
-Commands are accessed by transport protocol where the superset of options are:
+Once a `WirelessGoPro` or `WiredGoPro` instance has been :ref:`opened<opening>`, it is now possible to send messages to the camera (provided that the camera is :ref:`ready<camera readiness>`).
+Messages are accessed by transport protocol where the superset of message groups are:

 .. list-table::
    :widths: 50 50 50 50
    :header-rows: 1

-   * - Command Group
+   * - Message Group
      - WiredGoPro
      - WirelessGoPro (WiFi Enabled)
      - WirelessGoPro (WiFi Disabled)